aaronbloomfield/ccc/hws/arbitrage/index.md

 Regardless of what you named your token cryptocurrency, we are going to refer to it as 'TC' here (for Token Cryptocurrency).

-### Changelog

-Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.
-So far there aren't any significant changes to report.

-### Background

 Beyond general experience with programming Solidity (which you have at this point it the course), this assignment requires:

 - That you completed the [DEX](../dex/index.html) ([md](../dex/index.md)) assignment as we will be using that.
 If you didn't get yours working, contact us, and we will provide a few deployed TokenDEXes for you.
 - That you completed the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment as we will be using your TokenCC contract.
 - Familiarity with the [arbitrage trading](../../slides/applications.html#/arbitrage) section of the lecture slides

+### Changelog

+Any changes to this page will be put here for easy reference.
+Typo fixes and minor clarifications are not listed here.
+So far there aren't any significant changes to report.

 ### TokenDEX